Pavlovce nad Uhom: Geography

-The village is located at an altitude of 108 m, and covers an area of 33.42 km2.

 The list of neighboring villages includes Senné and Bežovce to the north, Veškovce, Čierne pole, and Krišovská Liesková to the south, Vysoká nad Uhom and Bajany to the east, and Stretavka and Stretava to the west.
 It is located 8 kilometers from the border with Ukraine and 28 km by car from the Ukrainian city of Uzhhorod.

 Under the old Kingdom of Hungary, the municipality was part of Ung County.
 Pavlovce nad Uhom, as the administrative unit that exists today, was created in 1960 through the merger of Pavlovce nad Uhom and the nearby settlement of Ťahyňa.